-The project will be executed by the Dominican Institute of Integral Development (IDDI) with the help of a micro ecosystem of international innovation with the following members or partners: A patentable technological development company in the Dominican Republic; a small technology development company in Florida, United States; an American university, and a low-income community to select in Montecristi.
+The project will be executed by the Dominican Institute of Integral Development (IDDI) with the help of a micro ecosystem of international innovation with the following members or partners: A patentable technological development company in the Dominican Republic; a small technology development company in Florida, United States; a Dominican Republic university, and a low-income community to select in Montecristi.
 All of them coordinated by the IDDI that serves as the implementing and executing entity.
 The Dominican company will own 49% of the small business in the United States.
-It will be the US company that will request funds from the Small Business Innovation and Research Program of the United States (SBIR).
+The US company will request funds in the future from the Small Business Innovation and Research Program of the United States (SBIR) to push for the scaling up of the technology.